Making meningitis a health priority

 The report from the meeting called for a new plan for meningitis that inherits the success of the past two decades and looks to address the challenges to 2030.

 Le rapport du sommet:télécharger en françai

 In November 2017, the WHO began to set out its priorities for its next programme of work and consulted on topics to include.
-Meningitis had been missing from global health plans but, thanks to the success of the MRF and Wilton Park meeting, this was about to change.
+Meningitis had been missing from some key global health plans but this was about to change.
 Outcomes from the meeting highlighted the need for progress in defeating meningitis.
 MRF also responded to the consultation to urge our partners and friends to write to the WHO too.
 Read our consultation response here.

 Image: WHO responded to say they had heard the call for meningitis to be appropriately prioritised.

-MRF and Wilton Park organised a three-day residential summit of leading experts in meningitis to start a process to create an action plan to 2030 aligned to the UN Sustainable Development Goals (international goals set to secure a better future for all).
+A three-day residential summit of leading experts in meningitis started a process to create an action plan to 2030 aligned to the UN Sustainable Development Goals (international goals set to secure a better future for all).